The Ithaca Journal: Daily newspaper

 In addition, Life also includes an Arts & Entertainment page that includes entertainment and celebrity news, TV listings and Amy Dickinson's advice column.
 There is also a full page of comics and puzzles.
 Business and personal finance news appears on a page called Dollars & Sense.

 The fourth section is entirely classified advertising.
 On Saturdays, the classified ads expand to two sections.

-Starting June 17, 2006, The Journal added a Life section on Saturdays.
-This day's focus will be Travel, a feature that currently appears in Saturday's main news section.
-Also on June 17, The Journal will add a separate Sports section in addition to the two news sections, Life and two classified sections, bringing the total number of sections to six.